crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

     Synchronization complete!
     ```

 - You can now check your `balance`.
-Noted that the `Avaiable` only includes the transferable balance and the bonded/unbonded amount are not included:
+Noted that the `Available` only includes the transferable balance and the bonded/unbonded amount are not included:

     ```bash
     $ ./target/debug/client-cli balance --name Default